MMaximus111/StaticDictionaries/README.md

 Simple high performance solution for data hardcoding.
 Smart.
 Flexible.
 Powerful.

 Powered by source generators.
-Without using reflection.
+Without using reflection. `.NET 7 now supported ⚒`

 StaticDictionaries is a convinient library for data hardcoding in your project.
 Just decorate the `enum` using attributes, the source generator will do the rest for you.